-The History Center is in downtown Tampa’s Channel district, right across the street from the Tampa Bay Times Forum.
+The History Center is in downtown Tampa’s Channel District, right behind the Amalie Arena.
 Our address is 801 Old Water Street, Tampa FL 33602.
 Click here for a map.

 We welcome student groups of all ages!
 Our tours are designed for grades 3 to 12, but can be adapted for younger students.
 Fourth- and eighth-grade teachers find that our exhibits align very well with Florida and U.S. history standards.

 We can accommodate up to 150 students at one time.
 A minimum of 10 students is required for a tour and group rate.
 One adult chaperone is required for every 10 students.